Use NAT for Public Access to Servers with Private IP Addresses on the Private Network — Configuration Example

-In this use case, an organization has two mail servers with private IP addresses on the optional network of a Firebox.
-The organization needs to make sure that these two servers can exchange email with servers outside the local network, even though they have private IP addresses.
+The objective of this configuration example is to show how an organization with two mail servers with private IP addresses on the optional network of a Firebox can make sure that the two servers can exchange email with servers outside the local network, even though they have private IP addresses.

-This use case includes two configuration options to demonstrate how you can use NAT to map public IP addresses to servers behind your Firebox.
+This example includes two configuration options to demonstrate how you can use NAT to map public IP addresses to servers behind your Firebox.

 This configuration example is provided as a guide.
 Additional configuration settings could be necessary, or more appropriate, for your network environment.

-In this use case, the two SMTP email servers have private IP addresses and are located behind the Firebox on the optional network.
+In this example, the two SMTP email servers have private IP addresses and are located behind the Firebox on the optional network.

-In the example configuration files, the Firebox and the email servers use these IP addresses:
+In our example, the Firebox and the email servers use these IP addresses:

 |Interface or Device||IP Address|